-- Woodland (Map 7);
+- Woodland (Appendix C Map 8);

-- Wetland (Map 8); and
+- Wetland (Appendix C Map 9); and

-- Scrubland habitats (Map 9);
+- Grassland habitats (Appendix C Map 10);

-In addition to the individual network and network opportunity maps, a map has been created showing the combined source habitats for the woodland, wetland and scrubland networks (Map 5), showing the existing stock of key habitats of importance for biodiversity.
+In addition to the individual network and network opportunity maps, a map has been created showing the combined source habitats for the grassland, wetland and woodland networks (Appendix C - Map 6), showing the existing stock of key habitats of importance for biodiversity.
 This stock map can help to identify key biodiversity areas, as these more 'natural' areas are likely to support a higher number of specialist species, and a higher number of species and individuals in general.

-Two opportunity maps have been produced; one identifying all suitable locations for enhancing the three networks (Map 10), and one identifying those locations next to an existing source habitat of the same type, where propagule sources will be strongest and most success may be achieved from investments in interventions (Map 11).
+Two opportunity maps have been produced; one identifying all suitable locations for enhancing the three networks (Appendix C - Map 11), and one identifying those locations next to an existing source habitat of the same type, where propagule sources will be strongest and most success may be achieved from investments in interventions (Appendix C - Map 12).
+The opportunity maps also identify locations where there are opportunities for more than one network type.